 Like the Marshalls, Pitt and Blanchett are known for bold career choices and they do not disappoint.
 They exercise necessary restraint for a visual showcase on this scale, though they portray characters worth caring about.
 His Benjamin is at once implacable and intense, fully confident yet distant and perfectly suited to a live-wire like her Daisy, a dancer who’s reedy and strong and reduced to putty in his presence.
 Thanks to the actors, even when the script all but calls for playacting, Daisy’s impetuousness gives way to loyalty and Benjamin’s solitude yields to intimacy; they belong to each other.

 Neither character is exactly heroic.
 He loses his virginity to a prostitute and she’s as loose as she is limber.
 He borders on being aimless and she is often clueless.
-Though he falls for an iceberg of an Englishwoman (Tilda Swinton) and Daisy gets pregnant at 43, when that would have been highly suspect, the plot progresses with remarkable economy.
+Though he falls for an iceberg of an Englishwoman (Tilda Swinton) and Daisy gets pregnant at 43, when that would have been considered highly suspect, the plot progresses with remarkable economy.
 Each travels his or her journey—admirably, they put themselves first—and their bond is repeatedly tested.
 When Daisy prematurely offers herself, he resists.
 When Benjamin pops up unannounced, she asserts herself.
-When either one falters—and they do—the other rises to the occasion, even when that means making hard choices, as when, wordlessly, he comes to her side and, wordlessly, she learns to let go.
-What they have is theirs and they guard it but that they have it at all is a risk they’re willing to take.
+When either one falters—and they do—the other rises to the occasion, even when that means making difficult choices, as when, wordlessly, he comes to her side and, wordlessly, she learns to let go.
+What they have is theirs and they guard it.
+That they have it at all is a risk they’re willing to take.

-The mythology kicks in under dire circumstances, as a marker of one’s highest values, not as a mitigation of disaster, and this comes after Benjamin and Daisy have experienced life in its riches and indignities—breaking free, losing a loved one, dancing barefoot, reconciling a parent’s limits, letting go and finding new passions—and their story is contained within a fable about a man who vows to stop the clock and turn back time.
+Mythology kicks in under dire circumstances, as a marker of one’s highest values, not as a mitigation of disaster, and this comes after Benjamin and Daisy have experienced life in its riches and indignities—breaking free, losing a loved one, dancing barefoot, reconciling a parent’s limits, letting go and finding new passions—and their story is contained within a fable about a man who vows to stop the clock and turn back time.